adupayra/3DGameOfLife/README.md

 It could also be interesting to make more advanced post process effects.

 This was a good project to put my hands on C++ as well as on the basics of computer graphics.

+I might come back to it when i'll know more about thread management on the CPU side as well as on the GPU side (using CUDA for instance) and rendering.